What Kind of Cancer Does Zantac Cause?

 What Kind of Cancer Does Zantac Cause: Research Continues

+The links between Zantac and cancer are still coming into focus.
 Zantac may cause other cancers due to its potential NDMA contamination.
 We will continue to update this page as more information becomes available.

 If you’ve taken Zantac and been diagnosed with any of the cancers listed above, you may have a case for financial compensation.

-For a FREE consultation with a Zantac cancer lawsuit lawyer, please call 1-800-525-7111 or complete the short form below.
+For a FREE consultation with a Zantac lawsuit lawyer, please call 1-800-525-7111 or complete the short form below.

 There is no obligation and you won’t pay any attorney fees unless we win your case and you receive financial compensation.